College of Community Science

 Programme | Discipline | Year of start | Intake Capacity | Eligibility criteria for admission |

-Bachelor of Science | Community Science | 1998 | 40 | · (10+2) passed with science subjects. · Minimum 50% marks in class 10+2 is mandatory. |
+Bachelor of Science | Community Science | 1982 | 40 | · (10+2) passed with science subjects. · Minimum 50% marks in class 10+2 is mandatory. |

-Food Nutrition and dietetics | 2024 | 30 | ||
+Food Nutrition and Dietetics | 2024 | 30 | ||

-Master of Science | Food & Nutrition (FN) | 1999 | 05 | · Four-year graduation in relevant subjects from SAU/CAU. |
+Master of Science | Food & Nutrition (F&N) | 1999 | 05 | · Four-year graduation in relevant subjects from SAU/CAU. |

-Extension Education and Communication Management (ECCM) | 1999 | 05 | ||
+Extension Education and Communication Management (EECM) | 1999 | 05 | ||

 Resource Management and Consumer Science (RMCS) | 2014 | 05 | ||

-Textile and Apparel Designing (TAD) | 2020 | 08 | ||
+Apparel and Textile Science (ATS) | 2020 | 08 | ||

-Doctor of Philosophy | Food & Nutrition (FN) | 2020 | 02 | · Candidates with four years graduation and two-year post graduation in relevant subjects are eligible. |
+Doctor of Philosophy | Food & Nutrition (F&N) | 2020 | 02 | · Four-year graduation and two-year post-graduation in relevant subjects from SAU/CAU. |

 Academic System